Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

-In our setting, all of these formulas pick up an additional error term.
-However, by recognizing that this error term is independent of $n$ after substituting $n\tau$ everywhere for $\tau$, then much of the same strategy from \cite{PPS} carries through.
-For example, the same calculation from \cite{PPS} adapted to our setting reads
+In our setting, the formulae \eqref{eqstep31} and \eqref{eqstep32} pick up an additional error term.
+However, if we use $n\tau$ in place of $\tau$, this error term is independent of $n$, and much of the same strategy from \cite{PPS} carries through.
+For example, the arguments from \cite{PPS} adapted to our setting tells us that

-which still implies that the metric pressure of $m$ is equal to $\sigma$ by dividing by $n\tau$ and letting $n \to \infty$.
-We could similarly conclude from Jensen's inequality that $\sigma$ is an upper bound on the metric pressures, proving that $m$ is an equilibrium state.
+This is enough to conclude that the free energy of $m$ is equal to $\sigma$ by dividing by $n\tau$ and letting $n \to \infty$.
+Jensen's inequality tells us that $\sigma$ is an upper bound on the free energies, proving that $m$ is an equilibrium state.